bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 ```

 In the file `2759_members.tsv`:
-* Each row is an orthologous group
+* Each row is an orthologous group.
-* The 2nd column is the group ID
+* The 2nd column is the group ID.
-* The 5th column contains the list of protein IDs contained in that group
+* The 5th column contains the list of protein IDs contained in that group.
-* The format of each protein ID is `Taxon_ID.Sequence_ID` (note the dot)
+* The format of each protein ID is `Taxon_ID.Sequence_ID` (note the dot).

 You can view the file with  `less -S 2759_members.tsv` (press `q` to exit).